Student Employment Experience Development (SEED) - Employers

 • Non-profit organizations**

-• must be located in New Brunswick;
+• Must be located in New Brunswick;

 The placement must:

-• provide a minimum of 35 hours per week;
+• Provide a minimum of 35 hours per week;

-• not displace or replace permanent employees on layoff, parental leave, sick leave or in a part-time position;
+• Not displace or replace permanent employees on layoff, parental leave, sick leave or in a part-time position;

-• not already be funded by another federal or provincial government job creation program.
+• Not already be funded by another federal or provincial government job creation program.

-• Includes Mandatory Employment Related Costs (MERCs): Employment Insurance (EI), Canadian Pension Plan (CPP) and vacation pay.
+• Includes Mandatory Employment Related Costs (MERCS): Employment Insurance (EI), Canadian Pension Plan (CPP) and vacation pay.

 • 100% of the wage subsidy will be provided upfront at the beginning of the contract.

-Step 3 - Provide a valuable work experience to the student.
+6. Provide a valuable work experience to the student.